sncfl/netex/README.md

 This repository contains two main areas :

-### documentation/
+### `documentation/`

-This folder contains the introductory material:
+This folder contains all documentation related to the Luxembourg profile, structured into thematic subdirectories:

+- **00_introduction/**
-- general principles
+  General principles
-- cross-cutting rules
+  Cross-cutting rules
-- data organisation
+  Data organisation
-- conventions
+  Conventions
+  Publication principles

-- publication principles
+- **01_specifications/**

-### specifications/

-This folder is intended to host the detailed content of the CFL profile, including:
+  Detailed content of the CFL profile, including:
   - definitions of the modelled entities
   - structural rules
   - naming conventions
   - modelling constraints
   - rules applying to timetable and real-time data (NeTEx and SIRI)
   - upcoming extensions (accessibility, fares, new modes)

 This content will be published progressively according to the timeline of the various work packages.

+### `examples/`
+This folder hosts practical XML examples illustrating the modelling rules defined in the documentation, such as:

+- baseline deliveries
+- timetable updates
+- bikebox modelling
+- other examples aligned with future extention of the scope

+These examples serve as reference material for implementers and internal CFL teams.

 ---